Efficiently Learning Branching Networks for Multitask Algorithmic Reasoning: Proof of Proposition

 \section{Proof of Proposition \ref{prop_error_bound}}

 We provide a proof for the Proposition \ref{prop_error_bound} using the logistic loss in binary classification.
-We note that the extension to multiple classification loss is straightforward using the same technique, which requires additional notations.
+We note that the extension to multiclass classification loss is straightforward using the same technique, which requires additional notations.

 \begin{proof}[Proof of Proposition \ref{prop_error_bound}] Recall that the estimated weight $\hat{W}_S$ is obtained from the minimizer of the logistic regression using the projected gradients as the features.
 To make it clear, we annotate the vector with its dimension so that it is easy to distinguish.
 Let $\hat{W}_d$ denote the minimizer of the logistic regression in dimension $d$.
-We have $\hat{W}_S = P W_d +W^{(0)}$ given a $p$ by $d$ random projection matrix $P$ and the weight initialization $W^{(0)}$.
+We have $\hat{W}_S = P \hat {W}_d +W^{(0)}$ given a $p$ by $d$ random projection matrix $P$ and the weight initialization $W^{(0)}$.

 Specifically, $\hat W_d$ is the minimizer of the following problem:

 for $W \in \real^{d}$, where $g_j^{(i)} = \nabla f_{W^{(0)}}^{(i)}(X; j), b_j^{(i)} = -A_j^{(i)}(X) f_{W^{(0)}}^{(i)}(X; j).$

 To relate this loss with the training loss $\hat{L}_S(W)$, we define an intermediate solution $\bar{W}_p$ in dimension $p$ for the following problem: